gilnam74/vex-sneppet/Tools.md

 [ SET LOCATION ] — Folder to store all project data
 [ CREATE PROJECT ] — Run the project creation process.
 This will add a folder with a folder structure, copy pipeline files inside, create a project in Shotgun based on user-defined settings.

-## Unsorted
-Will be sorted after getting a descent amount of tools
 #### Save Next Version
 `SNV` button on EVE shelf.
 Incrementaly saves current houdini scene
 fileCode_001.hip >> fileCode_002.hip